 - /r Identifies Bad Sectors and attempts recovery of information.

-3] Disable Cloud-based protection in Windows Defender
+3] Disable Cloud-delivered protection in Windows Defender

 4] Disable Windows Search Indexer